BROWSE BY CATEGORY

 Load ratings impact a vehicle’s carrying capacity, and for trucks, that aspect is crucial.
 It varies by size, construction, application, and inflation pressure.

-Aside from its actual ratings, truck tires with reinforced constructions are specified with load provisions.
+Aside from its actual ratings, truck wheels with reinforced constructions are specified with load provisions.
 A tire’s load rating and provision are indicated on its sidewall markings.
 Thus, you can always refer to it when you need to know this information.